 Fast adapters:

-- Focused on what AI can't do rather than competing with what it can
+- Focused on system-level thinking rather than competing with AI on implementation

 Slow adapters: